 Almost every contractor uses one or often multiple agencies to secure work as the agencies hold the majority of the contracts.
 Large organisations have preferred supplier lists (PSLs) and will not entertain direct approaches from contractors regarding vacancies; it’s simply not efficient for them to do so: agencies cut down the pool of candidates for them to a shortlist.

 Agencies have immense resources and almost limitless contacts to secure roles as it’s what they specialise in, but it is worth remembering that an agency works for the client and not for you as a contractor.

-Finding work via agencies
+Finding contracting jobs via agencies

 Before taking the leap from permanent employment to contracting it is best to discuss your options with a few agencies that are specialists in your field of expertise.
 That way you can get a picture of the demand for your skills as well as begin to build a relationship with the agency.
 The agency is the gatekeeper to you getting your first and subsequent contracts so treat them as your most valuable client.
 Your job is to make it as easy as possible for them to place you.
 A great candidate who works with the agency to find, win and fulfil contracts is seen as a great asset; you make them more commission.
 So what does as good candidate look like?
+They:

 - have a great CV;

 - know what they want from a role;

 - start and complete contracts;